Cosmological Black hole Candidates: A Detailed Analysis of McVittie, Culetu, Sultana-Dyer, and Glass-Mashhoon Spacetimes: Glass-Mashhoon spacetime

 Finally, the null expansion parameters for the Glass-Mashhoon spacetime in PG coordinates are obtained as:

-Thus, the results of the PG coordinate calculations show that the generalized solution for the Glass-Mashhoon spacetime does not describe a cosmological BH, which is consistent with the result of the special case result of the flat McVittie solution obtained in ~\ref{II.B}.
+Thus, the results of the PG coordinate calculations show that the generalized solution for the Glass-Mashhoon spacetime in an expanding universe, does not describe a cosmological BH within our Hayward-Inspired quasi-local framework, due to the absence of an FTH, which is consistent with the result of the special case result of the flat McVittie solution obtained in Section~\ref{II.B}.
 In that section, we showed that the solution does not describe a cosmological BH.

 Based on Eq.~\eqref{new91}, both $\theta_{\pm}$ can vanish in the Glass--Masshoon spacetime.
 However, the analysis in Glass--Masshoon PG coordinates (for non-negative MSH mass cases), based on Eq.~\eqref{new106}, shows that only $\theta_{-}$ can vanish.
 Thus, both PG and isotropic-like coordinates ($\bar{r}$) admit PTH(s) corresponding to $\theta_{-}=0$ and $\theta_{+}>0$.
 Nevertheless, PG coordinates do not cover the PTH(s) attached to the second asymptotic region associated with $\theta_{+}=0$ and $\theta_{-}>0$.
 The general calculation for a dynamical spherically symmetric solution with non-negative MSH mass in PG coordinates (presented in Section \ref{II.B} and based on Eq.~\eqref{new17}) demonstrates that according to the analysis of null expansions in PG coordinates, the only TH(s) present are those corresponding to FTH ($\theta_{+}=0$ and $\theta_{-}<0$) and PTH ($\theta_{-}=0,\,\theta_{+}>0$ ).